AndrewLChalfant/SeeTweets/README.md

 ## About
 SeeTweets is an open source project that displays anonymous tweets from around the world in realtime.
 Currently this site is configured to display tweets that contain the keyword "happy".

 SeeTweets is a built with p5.js and uses Google Scripts for backend processing.
 Tweets are queried every minute and then given a sentiment score based on the presence positive or negative vocabulary in the tweets.
 Scores are calculated using using the AFINN-en-165 standard.
+If user's have set a location for their profile, it will appear with their tweet.

 Live at: [SeeTweets.com](http://seetweets.com)